hestiacp/hestiacp-docs/web/docs/contributing/quick-install-app.md

 1. Make a new folder called `Example` in `/usr/local/hestia/web/src/app/WebApp/Installers/`
 2. Create a file named `ExampleSetup.php`.
-3. Copy the [example file's content](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php) into your new file.
+3. Copy the [example file’s content](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php) into your new file.

-This will add an app called "Example" when you open the Quick install app page.
+This will add an app called “Example” when you open the **Quick install app** page.

 ## Info

-The following settings are required to display the info on the Quick install app list:
+The following settings are required to display the info on the **Quick install app** list:

 - Name: Display name of the application.
 Please be aware that the naming of your app should follow the following regex: `[a-zA-Z][a-zA-Z0,9]`.
 Otherwise, it will not register as a working app!
 - Group: Currently not used, but we might add features that use it in the future.
 Currently used: `cms`, `ecommerce`, `framework`.
-- Enabled: Whether or not to show the app in the "Quick install app" page.
+- Enabled: Whether or not to show the app in the **Quick install app** page.
 Default set to `true`.
 - Version: `x.x.x` or `latest`.
 - Thumbnail: The image file for the app icon, include it in the same folder.
 The max size is 300px by 300px.